amisol banner

 From the subtropical climate to the highlands

-Although Costa Rica is only slightly larger than Denmark, it is impressive how the climate is changing from province to province.
 Puntarenas and Alajuela are both rainforest provinces.
 In Alajuela you can experience the majestic volcano Arenal with its hot springs.
-A perfect relaxation after a day on the go on either a hiking, mountain biking or zipline ride.
+A perfect means of relaxation after a day on the road on either a hiking, mountain biking or zipline tour.

 If you are also one of the brave, then of course there is also the opportunity for one night safari.
 I have been told that many of the creeps in the forest are luminescent.
 I nicely said no thank you.
 However, Tree House Restaurant was a place I dared to approach in the evening.
 Definitely worth a visit and feel free to book a table in advance.